Global Temperature Trends

 Data: NASA's Goddard Institute for Space Studies

 Of the 17 hottest years ever recorded, 16 have now occurred since 2000.
 The chart above is my recreation of a wonderful graphic from the New York Times, featured in the article, "How 2016 Became Earth’s Hottest Year on Record".
-Thanks to publically available data from NASA we can plot recorded temperatures by data going back to 1880.
+Thanks to publicly available data from NASA we can plot recorded temperatures by data going back to 1880.
 Once visualized we can clearly see temperatures climbing and increasingly rapidly in the past 2 decades.

 Warming stripes